RudraPP/Corona_Vaccine_Center/README.md

 # Corona_Vaccine_Center

-Python Code to get the list vaccine center depending the on PinCode
+Python Code to get the list vaccine center depending on your PinCode